reicraftscode/web-chat-application/readme.md

 ### Installation
 Clone the project with the following HTTPS: https://git.cardiff.ac.uk/c1623793/web-chat-project-main.git \
 or \
-Download and unzip ChatBee from the following GIT repository link.
+Download and unzip ChatBee code source.

 ### Prerequisites